-On December 14, 2020 the next solar eclipse will be visible from Argentina and Chile.
-The map below shows the path of totality.
-To see the December 14, 2020 total solar eclipse, you'll need to be located somewhere along the path of totality.
+On April 20, 2023, the next solar eclipse will be visible from Australia, Antarctica, and Southeast Asia.
+The map below shows the path of this total eclipse.
+To see the eclipse, you'll need to be located somewhere along the path.

 Learn more about eclipses and safely observing the Sun with these articles and videos!
 We'll help you discover how much fun it can be to explore our nearest star safely.